dealnews/data-repository/README.md

 This library provides a generic data repository which is capable of loading data on demand through registered callbacks and ensures the data is only loaded once while the repository object exists.
-This is useful if different parts of an application will need to use the same data for very different purposes.
+This is useful if different parts of an application will need to use the same data for different purposes.

 It also supports writing data through the repository.
-See TODO.

 ## Usage